alberto-leon-crespo/dailytrends-frameworkless/README.md

 > **Note**: Please ensure that your .env file contains valid settings for your MongoDB instance (for example, MONGODB_URI and MONGODB_DATABASE), as well as any other environment variables your application requires.

+## API Documentation Generation

+Due to various factors affecting the design of the project, we are using `tsoa` exclusively for the decoration of controllers and the generation of API documentation. `tsoa` cannot be used for any additional functionality within this project.

+To generate the API documentation, follow these steps:

+1. Decorate the necessary controllers with the `tsoa` decorators.
+This will allow `tsoa` to introspect these files for generating OpenAPI documentation.

+2. Run `npm run generate:swagger`.
+This will trigger `tsoa` to generate an OpenAPI (Swagger) JSON file based on the decorators added in the previous step.

+3. After executing the command, discard the changes made to the controllers in step 1.
+This is necessary because we are using `tsoa` exclusively for the decoration of controllers and generation of the documentation.

+Once you've followed these steps, start your project server.
+The API documentation will then be accessible at [http://127.0.0.1:3000/api-docs](http://127.0.0.1:3000/api-docs).
+This provides a user-friendly interface to interact with your API and observe the endpoints, request types, and responses.

+Please remember, these steps are necessary each time you make changes to your API and wish to update the generated documentation.

+> As we migrate to a system where `tsoa` will also generate routes, this process will be updated accordingly.

 ## License